-The course was moderated by Dina Arkin on behalf of the Children's Entrepreneurship Program.
+The course was moderated by Dina Arkin on behalf of the Entrepreneurship for Kids Program.

 As future entrepreneurs, the students understand the importance of creative thinking and teamwork, and in one of the sessions, led by teacher Mali Cohen, they participated in an activity that combined these two skills.

-The students enjoyed and created together as a team, creative models from Lego.
+The students enjoyed and created together as a team, creative Lego models.

 For this purpose, the students underwent a workshop on developing entrepreneurial thinking with Galit Zamler.

-Then they divided into groups, raised ideas for projects, and each group focused on planning one project, accompanied by the parents, who joined the students and came once a week to the school to promote the ideas.
+Then they formulated into groups, raised ideas for projects, and each group focused on planning one project.
+The parents accompanied the students, and came once a week to the school to develop the ideas.

 Each group of children defined why their project was useful, what need does it meet, how to implement it, expected problems and how to deal with them.